Andrew-EKrause/Hash-Table/README.md

 12. Then in the separate Eclipse window, click "Finish".
 13. Open the project folder that should now be in your workspace by double clicking it.
 Then open the "src" folder by double clicking it and then the "(default package)" folder by double clicking it.
 14. Next, open the "HashTableDriver.java" file by clicking it.
 Hit the green run icon, which is a green circle with a white triangle inside of it.
 The program run and you should see output in the console within Eclipse.
-15. If you are curious about the provided text files (the text files that are named: "find", "out", "read", and "remove"), I encourage you to play around with the code and see how you might incorporate and view the text file data using the hash table in this project.
+15. If you are curious about the provided text files (the text files that are named: "find", "out", "read", and "remove"), I encourage you to play around with the code and see how you might incorporate / view the text file data using the hash table in this project.

 ## Command Line
 1. First, make sure that you have your terminal open.
 Information about your terminal can be found here:<br/>